MayLau-CbL/flutter_horizontal_data_table/README.md

 ## Installation

 This package is starting to support sound null-safety.
-Although the package is migraded manually and tested with each functions, please feel free to file issue on GitHub if there is any problem on the integration/migration.
+Although the package is migrated manually and tested with each functions, please feel free to file issue on GitHub if there is any problem on the integration/migration.
 The following is the guide for installation with different dart sdk and flutter version.

 |minium dart sdk|flutter version (stable)|package version|
 |---|---|---|